-In English, as you already know, we usually make nouns plural by adding "-s" to the end of the word, unless it ends in "-y," in which case the "-y" is dropped and replaced by an "-ies."
-(Hyphens indicate word endings, not that a hyphen is used.)
+In English, as you already know, we usually make nouns plural by adding "s" to the end of the word, unless it ends in "y," in which case the "-y" is dropped and replaced by an "ies."
 In Spanish, it is almost as simple, and Spanish has few of the numerous and unpredictable exceptions that English has.
 For the sake of simplicity and clarity, the examples given in this lesson are for nouns, but the same rules apply for adjectives.

 The basic rule: The rule that you follow most of the time is roughly the same as the rule in English: If a word ends in a consonant, add -es.
 If it ends in an unaccented vowel, simply add an -s.
 In Spanish, y is treated as a consonant for purposes of pluralization.